christiaan/notificato/doc/push.md

 # Pushing messages
 Before you can start pushing make sure you have [generated a PEM certificate](certificate.md) you'll need this before you can start pushing.
 Ready?
-We'll lets push something!
+Lets push something!

 ## My first pushmessage
 In this example we'll send one pushmessage to a device.
 It's the most basic example to give you an idea of how Notificato works: